PrefectHQ/prefect/docs/PINs/PIN-4-Result-Objects.md

 For example, we might allow a task to cache its output and return it in the future without repeating an expensive computation.
 We might detect that a state is going to be retried, and therefore cache all of its inputs so they'll be available in the future.
 We might greedily write every task's result to disk in order to pessimistically defend against node failures.
 We might even... simply pass the result to the next task.

-Because of all these possible actions and the need to apply them to completely arbitrary Python objects, Prefect requires a great deal of result handling logic.
+Because of all these possible actions and the need to apply them to essentially arbitrary Python objects, Prefect requires a great deal of result handling logic.
 This largely comes down to three buckets:

 - Moving results through the system
 - Knowing how to serialize results for remote storage